 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer who are undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

-SOURCE(S) OF YOUR DRINKING WATER
+SOURCE(S) and TREATMENT OF YOUR DRINKING WATER

-The source(s) of your drinking water is (X) surface water () groundwater under the direct influence of surface water () groundwater as described below:
+The source of your drinking water is surface water as described below: